-This time too, we met after 1 year or so.
-It was raining heavily outside but I didn’t have much time to reschedule our plan.
-As it was time to go home, Suse told me she would accompany me from the cafe where we were sitting to the bus stop.
-I had to get on a bus for home and her home was in walkable distance from the cafe.
-As we were walking down the road, a guy was lingering behind us continuously asking us if we needed lift.
-Suse turned back and told him, “No thanks!”
-I commented in low voice “Can’t he see how romantic the walk is for us?”
-She replied, “I don’t care what people think of me…”
+This time, we met after a year or so.
+It was raining heavily outside, but I didn’t have much time to reschedule our plan.
+When it was time to go home, Suse said she would accompany me from the cafe where we were sitting to the bus stop.
+I had to take a bus home and her house was within walking distance from the cafe.
+As we walked down the road, a guy kept lingering behind us and continuously asking if we needed a ride.
+Suse turned back and firmly declined his offer while saying “No thanks!”
+In response, I jokingly said, “Can’t he see how romantic this walk is for us?”
+She replied by saying “I don’t care what people think of me…”

-That was definitely not what I expected her response to be.
-We girls do many things with ourselves that would confuse others about our sexual orientation.
-As a girl, I never felt sexually attracted to any girl.
-Nonetheless I enjoy scrolling through girls’ instagram posts.
-In girls’ night outs and baby sitting our drunk bestie, in discussion about boobies and vay-jay-jay we girls own a different level of connection- it’s nothing related to being lesbian.
-That’s why when Suse’s hand approached to find mine while we were walking I felt pretty normal.
-She held my hand till it was time to part away.
+That was not what I expected her response to be.
+Girls do many things that might confuse others about their sexual orientation.
+Personally, I’ve never been sexually attracted to another girl, but I enjoy scrolling through girls’ Instagram posts.
+When Suse reached out and held my hand while we were walking, it felt normal.
+She held my hand until it was time to part ways.